binojvr/AnalyticsBackendSystemArchitecture/README.md

 **Solutions for specific Requirement**

-*   handle large write volume: Billions write events per day.
+*   **handle large write volume: Billions write events per day**

-At a high level, we need decoupled components, asynchronous communication real-time computations and  highly available systems and db for managing large volume write of event data.
+At a high level, we need decoupled components, asynchronous communication real-time computations and  highly available systems/db for managing large volume write of event data.
 We also need to map data to in memory db during processing.
 Rsocket, Kafka Stream, Spark, cassandra and redis infrstructure solution best suited for this.

-*   handle large read/query volume: Millions merchants want to get insight about their business.
-Read/Query patterns are time-series related metrics.
+*   **handle large read/query volume: Millions merchants want to get insight about their business.
+Read/Query patterns are time-series related metrics**

  The solution involves
-     - > DB level - Optimizing Data Queries using indexing, Contrlled query scope (like query range), better Retention strategy for reaccessed data, limit caridnality while fetching
+    >  DB level - Optimizing Data Queries using indexing, Contrlled query scope (like query range), better Retention strategy for reaccessed data, limit caridnality while fetching
-     - >  Application level caching (Mongodb)
+    > Application level - caching (Mongodb)

-*   provide metrics to customers with at most one hour delay.
+*   **provide metrics to customers with at most one hour delay**

        Job scheduling in Apache spark should be able do this

-*   run with minimum downtime.
+*   **run with minimum downtime**

  Kafka, Spark and cassandra all provide high availability along with load balancing and **kubernates(Rolling updates)** ensure we have have a highly available system with minimum downtime

-*   have the ability to reprocess historical data in case of bugs in the processing logic.
+*   **have the ability to reprocess historical data in case of bugs in the processing logic**

 Kafka writes the messages it receives to disk and keeps multiple copies of each message, hence it ensures durability.
 So in case bugs or failures we can reprocess the data.
 However, its not the permanent store.
 So we configure our Kafka cluster to retain information for a few hours and get the data to ourpush data permanent store Google Cloud STorage or Amazon S3.